Atheer2104/karate/report.md

 The tests I added were `testNull()` and `testList()`.
 I added these tests since the function I was working on had 3 if/else statements at the highest level but only one of them were accesed so my tests gets some coverage on the other 2 aswell.

+#### Melissa Mazura
+I have added two tests in karate-core/src/test/java/com/intuit/karate/http/HttpRequestBuilderTest.java.
+These two test cases are called testGetMemberURL and testGetMemberDefaultCase.
+These two test cases will make sure that two branches are tested in the code.
 ### Number of test cases added: two per team member (P) or at least four (P+).

 Atheer Salim: 2 test cases added